CraigStuntz/CraigStuntz.github.io/posts/2025-09-09-building-a-synthesizer-12.markdown

 In the images which follow, the input square wave is in yellow, the top and bottom of the diode ladder are in purple and green, and the output is in cyan.

-Some things to not here.
+Some things to note here.
 First, the scaling is a bit deceptive.
 The input signal is much hotter than the rest of the traces (note its vertical scaling is 2V/div).

 The output signal varies quite a bit in amplitude depending on where the filter